 Gwangalli Beach with the Gwangan Bridge in the background

 Many people go to Busan for its beaches.
-I recommend you take a trip to the beach during your solo trip to Busan, but you will want to avoid some of the more “touristy” beaches.
+I recommend you add visiting the beach to your Busan solo travel itinerary; however, you will want to avoid some of the more “touristy” beaches.

 However, the true highlight of Gwangalli Beach is not the calm shores but rather the insane city views.
 The Gwangan Bridge cuts across the bay, enhancing any photo you take of the sandy coastline.